2004 Canadian Grand Prix

 The 2004 Canadian Grand Prix (officially the Formula 1 Grand Prix du Canada 2004) was a Formula One motor race held on 13 June 2004 at the Circuit Gilles Villeneuve.
 It was Race 8 of 18 in the 2004 FIA Formula One World Championship.

 It was won by Michael Schumacher, with teammate Rubens Barrichello second, making for a 1-2 finish for Scuderia Ferrari Marlboro as part of a season where Ferrari took the most wins of the season and the driver's championship.

 In the post race inspections, Williams and Toyota were excluded from the race due to illegal brake ducts.

-This would be the last time that Scuderia Ferrari won in Canada until the 2018 Canadian Grand Prix, at the same circuit.
+This would be the last time that Scuderia Ferrari won in Canada until 2018 and the last time that more than two cars were disqualified from a race until the 2025 Chinese Grand Prix.

 Friday drivers

 The bottom 6 teams in the 2003 Constructors' Championship were entitled to run a third car in free practice on Friday.
-These drivers drove on Friday but did not compete in qualifying or the race.
+These drivers drove on Friday but were not scheduled to compete in qualifying or the race.